elamaran619/amazon-quicksight-user-guide/doc_source/setup-new-quicksight-account.md

 This section covers how to setup a free Amazon QuickSight account, when you already have an existing AWS account\.
 Amazon QuickSight offers a 60 day free trial for 4 users\.
 If you maintain 1 user only, the Amazon QuickSight account remains free\.

+If one of the following applies, visit the corresponding site for more information:
-If you don't already have an AWS account, see [Setup a Free Standalone User Account in Amazon QuickSight](#setup-aws-individual-user)\.
++ If you don't already have an AWS account, see [Setup a Free Standalone User Account in Amazon QuickSight](#setup-aws-individual-user)\.

-If you're a student or educator, new to AWS, see [Sign Up for AWS and a Free Amazon QuickSight Account as an Educator or Student](#setup-aws-educator-or-student) instead\.
++ If you're a student or educator, new to AWS, see [Sign Up for AWS and a Free Amazon QuickSight Account as an Educator or Student](#setup-aws-educator-or-student) instead\.

-This process helps an individual user to start up a free Amazon QuickSight Standard account\.
+The following process helps an individual user to start up a free Amazon QuickSight Standard account\.
 If you want to use Enterprise edition, or if you are an administrator trying to configure Amazon QuickSight for your company, see [Subscribe to Amazon QuickSight](signing-up.md#how-to-add-quicksight-to-your-aws-account) instead\.

 Before you begin, you must be able connect to an existing AWS account\.
 If your company already has an AWS account, contact your AWS account administrator for assistance\.